dreamineering/business-administration/docs/journey/preparation/data-migration/approval-process/README.md

 Run throught this process to confirm the migration logic is acceptable for going live with GPM.

-Comparing a view of calendar for a recent past or future busy week and check
+Comparing a view of the calendar for a recent past or future busy week and check

 - No Missing data (Clients, Appointments etc)
 - Nothing imported that should have been ignored